jiangphcn/java-source-benchmarks/README.md

-A collection of popular Java sources
+A collection of popular open source Java programs for benchmarking analyses according to a survey of 2016 Github projects.